-Finding young writers willing to carry a hot torch of cultural light during a time of print crib death is one thing.
+Finding writers willing to carry a hot torch of cultural light during a time of print crib death is one thing.
 But being “a black girl” while doing it is another.
 Bené is an anomaly.
 Independence, like 80s feminism, curiously blots her work.
 Her literary style is worn like a loose garment.
 Her observation skills are one heel from scary.
 And her humility and outrageous work ethic leaves her peers sloshing around in the dust.

 — Linda Hobbs, Writer